-All figures for this report have been drawn from BookNet Canada’s national book sales tracking system, BNC SalesData, using the year-over-year sales from a fixed panel of 665 retail locations from across the country.
+All the print-book figures have been drawn from BookNet Canada’s national English-language book sales tracking system, BNC SalesData, using the year-over-year sales from a fixed panel of 665 retail locations from across the country.

-BNC SalesData tracks approximately 75% of the Canadian book market with data from over 1,600 retail sources, including chains, independents, online, college/university stores, and non-traditional bookstores, such as specialty and discount stores.
+BNC SalesData tracks approximately 85% of the Canadian print book market with data from over 2,500 retail sources, including chains, independents, online, college/university stores, and non-traditional bookstores, such as specialty and discount stores.

 For more market analysis and information on BookNet Canada and BNC SalesData, please visit BookNet Canada’s website at www.booknetcanada.ca.